miteshtrivedi10/ai_work/personal_vscode_mcp_assistant/Readme.md

 * Open your co-pilot and you'll be able to see the models as well as your MCP tools

-* As shown below, your VS-CODE co-pilot can now USE custom MCP Servers & act as personal assistant
+* As shown below, your VS-CODE co-pilot can now use custom MCP Servers & act as personal assistant

 <br>